 REPORTING FROM THE FRONT- QUALITY OF LIFE THROUGH ARCHITECTURE

 The theme has been chosen by the main curator of the Architecture Biennale, Chilean architect Alejandro Aravena.
-With the title "Reporting from the Front", Alejandro Aravena sets the stage for an exhibition that explores the role of the architect in the "struggle to improve people's quality of life all over the world".
+With the title "Reporting from the Front", Alejandro Aravena sat the stage for an exhibition that explored the role of the architect in the "struggle to improve people's quality of life all over the world".

 "There is broad consensus among architects that architecture should serve the people.
 However, there is not much agreement on how, when and by what means humanistic architecture should be created.
 We want to present a dynamic snapshot of Danish architecture and urban planning, but we also intend to dig deeper.
 It is our ambition to explore, dissect and discuss some of the paradoxes and conflicts that come with a new humanism in contemporary architecture," explain Boris Brorman Jensen and Kristoffer Lindhardt Weiss.

-Danish architects and urban planners will be invited to contribute with prototypes demonstrating their current efforts to create a humanistic architecture that influences people's behaviour and promotes a sense of community.
+Danish architects and urban planners was invited to contribute with prototypes demonstrating their current efforts to create a humanistic architecture that influences people's behaviour and promotes a sense of community.